Penpal (novel)

 Penpal (2012) is the debut novel of American author Dathan Auerbach.
 The horror-suspense novel is based on a series of creepypasta stories Auerbach posted to the r/nosleep forum on Reddit.
-The book follows the first-person narrator as he realizes he was the focus of an obsessed stalker who tracks him throughout his childhood.
+The book follows the first-person narrator as he realizes he was the focus of an obsessed stalker who tracked him and his close ones throughout his childhood.

 The work was first self-published in paperback on July 11, 2012, through the author's 1000Vultures imprint.
 The stories were adapted for The NoSleep Podcast's debut season in 2011 and narrated by Sammy Raynor.

 Film rights to Penpal were optioned by producer Rich Middlemas in 2012.

 Plot

 Penpal is told via a series of non-linear recollections by an unnamed narrator trying to make sense of mysterious events that happened to him during his childhood, the truth of which has been kept from him by his mother all his life.

-In kindergarten, the narrator befriends another boy named Josh.
+In kindergarten, the narrator befriends a boy named Josh.
 One day, their class conducts a penpal experiment, in which the children tie self-addressed letters to balloons and send them off.
 As the children receive responses, their teacher tracks how far their balloons went on a state map in the classroom.
-While most of the children get letters back, the narrator starts to believe his balloon got lost, until he receives an envelope containing a single poorly shot Polaroid photo.
+While most of the children get letters back, the narrator starts to believe his balloon got lost, until he receives an envelope containing a single, poorly shot Polaroid photo.
 Over the school year, he receives over 50 other photographs, all without any letter.
-Soon after, he realizes that the pictures all contain himself and his mother, which prompts her to call the police.
+Soon after, he realizes that the pictures all contain him and his mother, which prompts her to call the police.

-The narrator recalls a series of disconnected events which, while innocuous to him as a child, take on a sinister new meaning from an adult perspective: a neighborhood snow cone customer returning a dollar bill — the same one that the narrator had included in his initial penpal letter — to him; hearing strange clicking noises, which he later identifies as being camera flashes, while out playing with Josh; finding a strange drawing — one depicting himself aside a much larger man — in a pair of shorts he'd left by the riverside; and the presumed murder of one of the narrator's elderly, Alzheimer's-stricken neighbors shortly after claiming her long-dead husband had returned home and was living with her again.
-One incident that particularly stands out in the narrator's memory is awakening in the woods one night and finding his way home to discover police looking for him; a letter stating his intentions to run away was placed on his bed, although his name was misspelled.
-Shortly after this incident, the narrator's mother discovers something in the house's crawlspace, and it prompts her to sell the home and move.
+The narrator recalls a series of disconnected events which, while innocuous to him as a child, take on a new sinister meaning from an adult perspective: a neighborhood snow cone customer returning a dollar bill — the same one that the narrator had included in his initial penpal letter — to him; hearing strange clicking noises, which he later identifies as camera flashes, while out playing with Josh; finding a drawing depicting himself aside a much larger man in a pair of shorts he'd left by the riverside; and the presumed murder of his elderly, demented neighbor shortly after she claimed her long-dead husband had returned home and was living with her again.
+One incident that particularly stands out to the narrator is awakening in the woods one night and finding his way home to discover police looking for him; a letter stating his intentions to run away was placed on his bed, although his name was misspelled.
+Shortly after this incident, the narrator's mother discovers something in the house's crawlspace that prompts her to sell the home and move.